L'ultimo addio

 "L'ultimo addio" (lit.
-'The Last Farewell') is a song by Italian singer Annalisa.
-It was written by Annalisa, Diego Calvetti and Francesco Sighieri, and produced by Calvetti and Kekko Silvestre.

-It was released by Warner Music Italy on 19 September 2014 as the second single of her fourth studio album Splende.
+'The Last Farewell') is a song co-written and recorded by Italian singer Annalisa.
+It was released by Warner Music Italy on 19 September 2014 as the second single from her fourth studio album Splende.

+It was written by Annalisa, Diego Calvetti and Francesco Sighieri, and produced by Calvetti and Modà's frontman Kekko Silvestre.

 The song peaked at number 27 on the FIMI Singles Chart and was certified gold in Italy.

 Music video

 A music video to accompany the release of "L'ultimo addio" was released onto YouTube on 7 October 2014.
 It was directed by Gaetano Morbioli and shot in Varigotti, Liguria.